dr-mrs-vandertramp-verbs

-This post is going to introduce you to a lifesaving tool to help you memorize one of the toughest French grammar exceptions: Dr. and Mrs. Vandertramp.
+This post is going to introduce you to a lifesaving tool that will help you memorize one of the toughest French grammar exceptions: Dr. and Mrs. Vandertramp.

-And, no, they’re not awesome online French tutors or the lead-in to a French joke, even if they sound pretty funny.
+And, no, they’re not awesome online French tutors.
+They’re also not lead-ins to a French joke, even if they sound pretty funny.

 But they will have you improving your French skills in no time.